Eyyal: Sex ratio

-Child Population - Eyyal
+Child population

 According to Census 2011, there were 776 children between age 0 to 6 years in Eyyal.
 Out of which 383 were male while 393 were female.

-Working Population - Eyyal
+Working population

 In Eyyal Census Town out of total population, 2,417 were engaged in work activities.
 82% of workers describe their work as Main Work (Employment or Earning more than 6 Months) while 18% were involved in Marginal activity providing livelihood for less than 6 months.
 Of 2,417 workers engaged in Main Work, 142 were cultivators (owner or co-owner) while 119 were Agricultural labourer.

-Eyyal Wards
+Wards

 A ward is a local authority area, typically used for electoral purposes.
 Eyyal is further divided into 1 ward where elections are held every 5 years.